DevExpress-Examples/wpf-pivot-grid-group-date-time-values/Readme.md

 ![Pivot Grid for WPF - Group Date-Time Values](images/pivot-grid-wpf-group-date-time.png)

 In the example, the [PivotGridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridControl) contains three [PivotGridField](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField) fields (*fieldYear*, *fieldQuarter* and *fieldMonth*) located in the Row Area.
 Each of the field is bound to the "OrderDate" data field.
 The *fieldYear* pivot grid field's values are grouped by years, the *fieldQuarter* field's values are grouped by quarters, and the *fieldMonth* pivot grid field's values are grouped by months.
-To specify the grouping mode, use the binding’s [DataSourceColumnBindingBase.GroupInterval](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.DataSourceColumnBinding.GroupInterval) property.
+To specify the field's group interval, use the binding’s [DataSourceColumnBindingBase.GroupInterval](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.DataSourceColumnBinding.GroupInterval) property.

 ## Files to Look At